The Real New Testament Church

 Initiated in Time from Eternity

 In contrast to the covenants initiated in eternity, five major covenants were initiated in time from eternity.
 Within the confines of time, God first covenanted with Noah (Noahic Covenant).
-It was a covenant that benefitted mankind in general.
+It was a covenant that benefited mankind in general.
 In addition, God covenanted with Abram (Abrahamic Covenant), Moses (Mosaic Covenant), and David (Davidic Covenant).
 They were covenants inaugurated specifically for the benefit of the nation of Israel.
 In the future, God will initiate the New Covenant.
 It will also serve to benefit the nation of Israel.

 Each contributing to the vindication of the divine nature, the seven major covenants of the Bible can be categorized as foundational; general and specific: